 We offer a warm welcome to you as a new employee of North Glasgow Housing Association, trading as ng homes, which are a member of the federation of employers known as EVH - supporting social employers (EVH).
-We have agreed these in negotiations with the Unite Union (the union) who we recognise for collective bargaining purposes.
+Your terms and conditions have been agreed in negotiations with Unite the Union who we recognise for collective bargaining purposes.